 How do you like to use jam?
 Let me know in the comments below!

-*Bojon appétit!
+Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this low-sugar strawberry rhubarb jam recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+And if you make this strawberry rhubarb chia jam recipe, I’d love to see.
+Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

-Maple-Sweetened Strawberry Rhubarb Chia Jam
+4-Ingredient Strawberry Rhubarb Chia Jam

 Print Recipe Pin RecipeIngredients

-- 2 cups (230 g / 8 ounces) rhubarb in ½-inch lengths
+- 2 cups (230 g) rhubarb in ½-inch lengths

-- ⅓ cup (90 ml) maple syrup more to taste
+- ⅓ cup (90 ml) maple syrup more if needed, to taste

 Instructions